Torii Mototada: Death

-In the end, with the castle in flames around him, Torii ordered his men to charge headlong into battle over and over again until only ten remained.
-The castle defenders fought heroically to the last man.
-As was custom, Torii killed himself rather than be captured alive.

 Notable Action

 Torii Mototada's actions had a great impact on the course of Japanese history.
 Tokugawa Ieyasu would raise an army of 90,000 and confront Ishida Mitsunari's forces at Sekigahara in what would be one of the bloodiest battles in the Sengoku period.
 40,000 heads would be taken in the first hours of battle and 70,000 would perish in the next two days as the remnants of Mitsunari's vanquished army were hunted down and executed.
 The Battle of Sekigahara was a decisive one, resulting in the unification of Japan.
 Tokugawa's family would rule the entire country for the next 268 years.

 Mototada's suicide at the fall of Fushimi is one of the most celebrated acts of seppuku in Japanese history.

-Descendance
+Descendants

 Among his descendants, Ōishi Yoshio (1659-1703), Karō (Chief retainer) of the Akō Asano clan, leader and hero of the Forty-seven Rōnin's revenge against Kira Yoshinaka, was his great-great-grandson, through Yoshio's father Ōishi Yoshiaki, maternal grandson of Torii Tadakatsu, fourth son of Torii Mototada.